slakbal/gotowebinar/README.md

 Before you can use the service provider you have configure it.
 You can create and App with API access keys here: [GotoWebinar Developer portal](https://goto-developer.logmeininc.com).
 Look for the `My Apps` menu.

 Note that you need to have an active or trial account for the API to function properly.
-Just dev credentials alone might not work.
+Just dev credentials alone might not work since those tokens are sometimes restricted or expire.

-The provider currently only support `Direct` authentication.
-An OAuth2 authentication will be added at a later stage.
+The provider currently only support [OAuth2](https://goto-developer.logmeininc.com/how-get-access-token-and-organizer-key) authentication.
+Since this is used for backend integration and not clients like for examples mobile applications, etc. the initial authentication is done via Goto's [Direct Login](https://goto-developer.logmeininc.com/how-use-direct-login).

 The package's configuration requires at a minimum the following environment values are required in your `.env` file.

 ```
-GOTO_DIRECT_USER=test@test.com
-GOTO_CONSUMER_SECRET=testpassword
-GOTO_CONSUMER_KEY=123123123123
+GOTO_CONSUMER_KEY=Oa0fdvd82FdXcLrsts3EQYdsuGhdscV41
+GOTO_CONSUMER_SECRET=8mbIGtkfdfhjksad68
+GOTO_DIRECT_USERNAME=webinars@company.com
+GOTO_DIRECT_PASSWORD=Password
 ```

 The provider can also publish it's config.
 You can publish the configuration file if you want to with: